 ?August: Crater Lake Century.
 100 or 62 mi.
 No word yet.

-Sept.
+Saturday Sept.
 11 & 18: Ride The Rim.
-33 mi; reg opens 4/1/21.
+33 mi.
+Registration is open, free but $10+ donation encouraged.
 Sponsored by Crater Lake National Park, Friends of Crater Lake, and the Klamath Visitors Bureau.
 About two-thirds of the route is car free.

 Saturday September 11: Best Buddies Challenge.
 100, 62, 30, 15 mi.
 Raise $1,550 ($50 reg fee) reg is open.
 Event is capped at 50% capacity compared to previous iterations.

 Saturday September 11: Mammoth Gran Fondo. $99-79.
 102-, 70-, and 42-mile routes.
 Reg is open.
 Somewhat far away but riding on the eastern Sierra is scenic.